-2 Care Quality Commission.
+&lt;sup>2 Care Quality Commission.
 National study - Closing the gap

-3 NICE Guidance.
+&lt;sup>3 NICE Guidance.
 Acute coronary syndromes in adults.
 Quality standard [QS68]

-4 British Cardiovascular Society Working Group Report: Out-of-hours Cardiovascular Care:
+&lt;sup>4 British Cardiovascular Society Working Group Report: Out-of-hours Cardiovascular Care:

 Management of Cardiac Emergencies and Hospital In-patients.
-September 2016 deliver the full range of diagnostic and interventional skills in such a broad-based and procedural specialty.
-These teams may be on one or multiple sites or within 'hub and spoke' arrangements and members will each have a necessary and complementary capability so the full range is available in addition to the core capabilities, as required for service delivery.
+September 2016 members will each have a necessary and complementary capability so the full range is available in addition to the core capabilities, as required for service delivery.

-5 NICE Guidance.
+&lt;sup>5 NICE Guidance.
 Acute heart failure.
 Quality standard [QS103]

-Training in internal medicine will ensure they are able to contribute to triage of acute medical presentations and identify those requiring on-going cardiology input and ensure they can recognise and manage the common co-morbidities seen in this patient cohort.
-Following the GIM/IM stage 2 curriculum will also ensure delivery of training encompassing the GMC's Generic Professional Capability framework.
+Training in Internal Medicine (IM) will ensure they are able to contribute to triage of acute medical presentations and identify those requiring on-going cardiology input and ensure they can recognise and manage the common co-morbidities seen in this patient cohort.
+Following the IM curriculum will also ensure delivery of training encompassing the GMC's Generic Professional Capability framework.